 The District is located entirely within the County, approximately 14 miles northeast of the central business district of the City, in the northeastern part of the County, along the Sam Houston Tollway (Beltway 8).
 Access to the District from the City is provided via U.S. Highway 90 or Interstate Highway (IH) 10 east, then north on Beltway 8 or via U.S. Highway 59/IH 69 north then east and south on Beltway 8.
 The District lies entirely within the exclusive extraterritorial jurisdiction of the City.
-Within the District, approximately 1,325 acres are located within the boundaries of Sheldon Independent School District, approximately 1,314 acres are located within the boundaries of Humble Independent School District; and approximately 287 acres are located within the boundaries of Lone Star College System ("Lone Star").
+Within the District, approximately 1,325 acres are located within the boundaries of Sheldon Independent School District, approximately 1,314 acres are located within the boundaries of San Jacinto Community College District ("San Jacinto"), approximately 178 acres are located within the boundaries of Humble Independent School District; and approximately 287 acres are located within the boundaries of Lone Star College System ("Lone Star").